kurtaking/Bottleneck-Server/README.md

 # simulation
-A simulation in C using queues and linked lists
+A simulation in C using queues and linked lists<br>
+written by: Kurt King 2015